AutomationWithAnsible/ansible-usermanage/README.md

 ## What

-This playbook was developed to manage users, groups, teams and SSH keys in multi node environment.
+This role was developed to manage users, groups, teams, extra user information and SSH keys in multi node environment.
-It supports two modes *simple and advanced mode*

 ## How